 Longer term, the advantage of increasing income to afford expenses is that it allows you to afford to live a better lifestyle, and there are theoretically no limits to how much you can earn.
 While you can reduce expenses only so far, raising income does not have such a limitation.

 5. Cycle of Hope and Control

 Bigger problems are solved only with bigger efforts.
 People who experience lower levels of financial stress understand that their actions make a difference — they have hope.
 They know that their financial future is at least influenced by the actions they take.

-Having hope and taking action builds a feeling of control.
+Having hope and acting builds a feeling of control.

 Feeling in control is the opposite of feeling uncertain.
 Feeling in control — by being in control — is the long-term solution to having excess financial stress.

 The first four steps need to be maintained on an ongoing basis, reviewed, and updated as necessary to continue to build a financial future you can control and not stress over.
 Longer-term steps need to be put in place, such as building an emergency fund and working toward long-term goals.

 The Bottom Line

 People with a lot of money experience less financial stress and better mental health than those who have little money.
 But that’s not to say that they experience no financial stress.
 Financial stress can come at any income level, at any level of net worth, in any financial situation.

 It is not the financial situation per se, it is the response to the situation, the response to the perception of the situation.
 Simply put, the situation does not need to be bad to cause stress; you can stress about it if you believe it is bad, or if you believe it will become bad.